bcgov/nr-polaris-collection/polaris/deploy/roles/patch_intention/README.md

-# Ansible Role: patch_intention
+# patch_intention - Send intention patch to NR Broker

 This Ansible role is responsible for generating and sending a PATCH request to the NR Broker.
 It takes input variables to customize the payload sent in the request.

-## Requirements

-This role requires the `nr-polaris-collection` Ansible collection to be installed on the system where it will be executed.

 ## Role Variables